 - Choose toothpaste without microplastics: Everyone should be aware that no cosmetic product contains more microplastics than toothpaste.
 A product that we use and have in our mouths every day.
 We recommend this toothpaste from Weleda as a natural alternative to conventional plastic-containing toothpastes.

 - Why not make your own products?
 All products can also be made wonderfully yourself!
 Soon there will also be some instructions here!
 But there are already many wonderful articles that explain exactly how to make them.
-Learn here how to make your Make toothpaste yourself can.
+Learn here how to make your Make toothpaste yourself simply by following your heart.

 Microplastics in cosmetic products?
 Absolutely superfluous!